Baslocal/Homelab/README.md

 ## A Note from the Creator

-Hey there!
 Thanks for checking out my Homelab -ActionPak- script.
 I've put this together to help with setting up various tools in a homelab environment.
 Before you dive in, please keep in mind: